Lion's mane - Good for the brain?

 - Caffeine: Known to improve alertness and concentration

-- L-theanine: An amino acid found in green tea that is said to have relaxing and concentration-enhancing properties.
+- L-theanine: An amino acid found in green tea that is said to have relaxing and concentration-promoting properties.

 - Bacopa Monnieri: A plant that has been shown to improve cognitive functions such as memory, concentration and focus.

-- Racetam family: A group of synthetic compounds that includes piracetam and aniracetam and which have been investigated for their possible cognitive benefits.
+- Racetam family: A group of synthetic compounds that includes piracetam and aniracetam and that have been investigated for their possible cognitive benefits.

 - Modafinil: A prescription drug used to treat sleep-related disorders and sometimes used to support cognitive function.